josiei/AroundTown/README.md

 ### Use of at least 5 different UI Components

-1. Labels
+1. Labels:
             Labels appear throughout my app to convey information to the user.
 Some examples include the userLocation label that signal what city the user is looking at venue's in, as well as displaying the name of the venue on the venueCell cards, and in the detail view to show the information for that venue.

-2. Buttons
+2. Buttons:
             I have a set of buttons on my first screen representing the category of places the user can make queries for.
 By default, the "all" button is selected, but if you click on another button, it will set that button to be selected and populate the table with the corresponding venues.

-3. UIStackViews
+3. UIStackViews:
             I used stack views within my first two screen, to organize the views.
 I used a horizontal StackView to lay out my buttons equally,and composed that within several vertical StackViews to make it easier to organize the layout.

-4. TableView
+4. TableView:
             I chose to use a TableView in my first screen to display the cards, over a collection view, because I knew I wanted a single direction scrollable list over the customization and potential complexity of the collection view.

-5. MapView
+5. MapView:
             I chose to display a map view in my detail view screen as I wanted the user to be able to see what part of the city their venue was in.
 This allows them to get a better picture of what is near by in the area.

-6. WKWebView
+6. WKWebView:
             The WKWebView takes up the entirety of my third screen, when the user clicks on the website link from the detail view screen.
 I was interested in implementing something that made another http request to outside data.